Notes to John cover art

 ‘A profound, rich document’ NEW STATESMAN

-A recently discovered journal from one of America's most iconic writers, Joan Didion, the author of The Year of Magical Thinking and Blue Nights.
+A deeply moving, newly discovered journal from one of America’s most iconic writers, Joan Didion, the author of The Year of Magical Thinking and Blue Nights.

 A pile of neatly typed pages was found in Joan Didion’s office after her death.
 She had meticulously recorded her weekly sessions with a psychiatrist.
 As far as anyone knows, the pages had been read by only one other person: Didion’s husband, John Gregory Dunne.

 The sessions began as a method of dealing with the heartbreaking alcoholism of their adult daughter, Quintana.
-Discussions broadened into revelations about Didion's own childhood, longstanding behaviour patterns, marriage, guilt, work and 'what's been worth'.
+Discussions broadened into revelations about Didion's own childhood, marriage, work and ‘what’s been worth’.

 Writing was the way Didion dealt with life.
 Notes to John presents a riveting account of the therapeutic process, crafted with the singular intelligence, precision and elegance that characterise all of her work.